jkanev/treetime/README.md

 * Done April 2024: Extended documentation on readthedocs.io.
 Release **version 2024.1**
 * Done April 2024: Restructured export area, added name-only export.
 Made all export options (full tree / branch / node with contect) (all fields / names only) available for all file formats and for both file and clipboard export.
 * Done April 2024: Release **version 2024.2**
+* Done March 2024: Implemented changeable font size (zoom) of data display
+* Done May 2024:  Implemented continuous text and html export
+* Done July 2024: Release **version 2024.3**

 Present
 - Running: Bugfixing
 - Running: Extend documentation on readthedocs.io
-- Running: Implementing continuous text and html export (to use treetime as a meeting note-taking app where participants view an auto-updating html file with the notes)
+- Running:
 - Running: Add more examples and more template data files
-- Running: Implement tree field editing with graphical dialog (add, remove, change tree fields)
-- Running: Implement data item field editing with graphical dialog (add, remove, change data item fields)
+- Running: Structure editing/viewing in extra tab (editing the structure, number and definitions and trees and tree fields and data fields)

 Future
 - Near Future: Implement search function